Parliament of Zimbabwe

 The Parliament of Zimbabwe is the bicameral legislature of Zimbabwe composed of the Senate and the National Assembly.
-The Senate is the upper house, and consists of 80 members, 60 of whom are elected by proportional representation from ten six-member constituencies corresponding to the country's provinces.
-Of the remaining 20 seats, 18 are reserved for chiefs, and two for people with disabilities.
+The Senate is the upper house, and consists of 90 members, 60 of whom are elected by proportional representation from ten six-member constituencies corresponding to the country's provinces.
+Of the remaining 30 seats, 18 are reserved for chiefs, and two for people with disabilities, while 10 are appointed directly by the President.
 The National Assembly is the lower house, and consists of 280 members.
 Of these, 210 are elected from single-member constituencies.
 The remaining 70 seats are reserved women's and youth quotas: 60 for women; 10 for youth.
 These are elected by proportional representation from ten six-member and one-member constituencies respectively, corresponding to the country's provinces.

 Formerly based at Parliament House, Harare, the parliament moved to the New Zimbabwe Parliament Building in October 2023.
 The new building has 650 seats, which will allow the parliament to expand.